 Interpreters are not to bill for assignments cancelled with at least 24 hours notice.
 Announcements in class are considered 24-hour notice.
 In daily classes the day before is considered 24 hours notice.
 Interpreters should also ask the professor for a class syllabus, and any classes designated in the class syllabus as canceled should be considered as notice.

 If 24 hours notification is not possible, the interpreter will be paid for the assignment.
 However, if a documented good faith effort to contact the interpreter at least 24 hours in advance is made and DRC is still unable to contact her/him, the interpreter will not be paid for the assignment.

 For evening classes after DRC closes and for weekend classes, the interpreter is free to leave after waiting the required time.
-Interpreters working evenings and weekends may consider exchanging phone numbers with students (if both agree) so that students may notify interpreters of an absence prior to class.
+Interpreters should exchange phone numbers with students (if both agree) so that students may notify interpreters of an absence prior to class.